Russia–Ukraine border: Restrictions on Russians entering Ukraine (2018–present)

+Russian invasion of Ukraine (2022–present)

 On 24 February 2022, Russian forces crossed the border in a full-scale invasion of Ukraine.
 Russian forces also entered Ukraine from Belarus and the disputed Crimean Peninsula.

 On 4 and 5 April 2022, units of the State Border Guard Service of Ukraine retook control of their border crossing in Chernihiv Oblast.
 On 4 April, Sumy Oblast's Governor Dmytro Zhyvytskyi stated that Russian troops no longer occupied any towns or villages in Sumy Oblast and had mostly withdrawn, while Ukrainian troops were working to push out the remaining units.

 On 1 July 2022, Ukraine made it compulsory for Russian citizens to apply for a visa to enter Ukraine.
 During the first four months of the visa regime, ten visas were issued and seven Russian citizens entered Ukraine (mostly for humanitarian reasons).